 By participating in this project you will join a global initiative to identify subjects at risk to PD and who will be targeted in future clinical trials, aimed at delaying or preventing PD.

 Participants will be followed longitudinally and a sub-group will be invited for more detailed assessments and possibly will take part in future clinical trials with technologies aiming to stop the progress of PD at its early stages.
+All tests and participation in the project are free of charge and under medical confidentiality.

 Join us now and you will support: